"O, beware, my lord, of jealousy!

 - Arc Words: "Honest"

-- Artistic License – Biology: Poor smothered - and stabbed - Desdemona manages to gasp out a few words before dying.
-Dying of asphyxiation.
+- Almost Dead Guy/Final Speech: Poor smothered—and stabbed—Desdemona manages to gasp out a few words before dying... of asphyxiation.
 Even by Renaissance standards, this may have stretched disbelief beyond the exigencies of the Rule of Drama.
 Most adaptations and modern productions end up cutting the speech and the stabbing entirely.

 - Bittersweet Ending: Either this or a Downer Ending: Iago is taken to face justice, but Desdemona, Emilia, and Othello are dead, Cassio possibly crippled, Bianca is distraught, and now the white characters are both back in charge, with their prejudices reinforced by Othello's actions.